Blue Crab Summer Trawl Survey

 Average Carapace Width

-The yearly average carapace width is calculated for legal males and mature females using size data collected from May to October.
-The average size of legal males showed a minimal increase in size for 2023.
-The average size of mature females has been variable since 1996, with a decrease in 2023.
+The average carapace width of legal males and mature females is calculated using size data collected from May to October each year.
+The average size of legal males decreased slightly in 2024, while the average size of mature females increased.
+Average crab size has varied throughout the time series for both males and females, but the long-term average has been relatively constant.
 (Figure 6)

 summer trawl figure 6